cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 <HighlightBox type="tip">

-Starport adds code right below the comments, which explains the odd numbering with the oldest lines appearing lower than recent ones.
-But make sure to keep these comments where they are so that Starport knows where to inject code in the future.
+Starport adds code right below the comments, which explains why the oldest lines appear lower than recent ones.
+Make sure to keep these comments where they are so that Starport knows where to inject code in the future.
 You could add your code above or below the comments.
-You will be fine if you keep these comments where they are.

 </HighlightBox>